MaptimeSEA/maptimesea.github.io/conduct/index.md

 Some behaviors that are not acceptable are (but are not limited to):

-- Disruption of sessions or events, including offering unsolicited corrections or heckling.
+- Disruption of sessions or events, including excessive offering of unsolicited corrections or heckling.
-- Woefully disrespecting our presenters by playing games, sleeping, or loudly chatting while a presenter is speaking.
+- Disrespecting our presenters by sleeping, gaming, or loudly chatting while a presenter is speaking.
 - Personal insults or discriminatory jokes and language, especially those using racist or sexist terms.
 - Offensive comments, excessive or unnecessary profanity.
 - Intimidation, violent threats or demands.